yychai74/modified-SPICE-score/README.md

 You can obtain following result file using this code:

-1. SPICE parser (Stanford scene graph parser) results.
+1. Scece graphs of SPICE parser (Stanford scene graph parser).

 2. SPICE score of customized scene graph.

 Note: this implementation is easy and *extremely inelegant*.

+## Usage

+The requirements and dependencies is the same with [SPICE](https://github.com/peteanderson80/SPICE).

+1. SPICE parser results